David Hillhouse Buel1,2,3

 b. circa 1824, d.
 26 May 1862

 Jane Maria Palmer was born circa 1824.
 Her birthdate was calculated based on an age of 36 in the 1860 census.3 She was the daughter of Nathan Palmer and Chloe Sackett.
-Jane Maria Palmer married John McDougall, son of John McDougall and Margaret Stockton, on 13 July 1841.4,2 Jane Maria Palmer died on 26 May 1862 in Stockton, San Joaquin County, California.5
+Jane Maria Palmer married John McDougall, son of John McDougall and Margaret Stockton, on 13 July 1841 in Indianapolis, Marion County, Indiana.4,2 Jane Maria Palmer died on 26 May 1862 in Stockton, San Joaquin County, California.5

 Jane was also known as Jennie Hanson.1 She appeared on the 1860 Federal census of San Luis Obispo County, California, enumerated 24 June 1860 in the household of Marshall Palmer.3 Jane Maria Palmer and John McDougall appeared on the 1860 Federal census of San Francisco, San Francisco County, California, enumerated 5 July 1860.
 Their children Caroline, Latham and Lillie were listed as living with them.
 His occupation was listed as "farmer."4